 - radar detector (radar jamming system optional) (electronic countermeasure – ECM).
 The antenna parts are placed on the mast.

 - two decoy launching systems, one located on the bow (covering the bow sector) and the other on the stern (covering the stern sector).

 Combat Management System (CMS)

-The CMS system is based on a fully open and distributed computer hardware and software configuration with all the necessary interfaces of the vessel’s sensor and weapon systems and the necessary operator panels for quality graphical presentation of the tactical air, surface and underwater situation around the ship necessary for the analysis, situation assessment, acquisition and monitoring goals, as well as making timely decisions on action.
+The CMS system is based on a fully open and distributed computer hardware and software configuration with all the necessary interfaces of the vessel’s sensor and weapon systems and the necessary operator panels for quality graphical presentation of the tactical air, surface, and underwater situation around the ship necessary for the analysis, situation assessment, acquisition, and monitoring goals, as well as making timely decisions on the action.
 The presentation part of the system (operator panels) is in the vessel’s combat operational center, while the necessary hardware devices (servers) can be placed in a separate room.

-In order to be fully operable, the CMS links to the corvette’s navigation (radar, gyro, anemometer) and communication systems of the internal and external vessel’s connection.
+To be fully operable, the CMS links to the corvette’s navigation (radar, gyro, anemometer) and communication systems of the internal and external vessel’s connection.

-Part of the CMS is a special gyro vertical (laser or fiber optic gyro (3d)), as well as a special anemometer (for calculating ballistic wind).
+Part of the CMS is a special gyro vertical (laser or fiber optic gyro (3D)), as well as a special anemometer (for calculating ballistic wind).